 Multiple System Atrophy (MSA)

-Multiple System Atrophy is the third most common of the four atypical parkinsonism disorders.
+Multiple System Atrophy is a rare neurological disorder.
+It falls under the atypical parkinsonism umbrella.
+It is the third most common of the four atypical parkinsonism disorders.
 Older terms for MSA include Shy Drager Syndrome, Olivopontocerebellar Atrophy, and Striatonigral Degeneration.

 MSA Symptoms